10 Best Banks in California for June 2023

 5. Chase Bank Chase Bank

-Chase Bank tops our list of the best national banks and best banks overall.
+Chase Bank tops our list of the best national banks in California.
 It’s also the largest bank in the nation based on assets.
-Chase has a lot to offer California residents, starting with a vast network of nearly 1,000 local branches in the state.
+Chase has a lot to offer California residents, starting with a vast network of around 1,000 local branches in the state.

-With over 16,000 ATMs and 4,700 branches nationwide, you’ll never be far from a local branch if you need in-person services while you’re traveling.
+With close to 16,000 ATMs and more than 4,700 branches nationwide, you’ll never be far from a local branch if you need in-person services while you’re traveling.

 Where Chase truly shines is its bonuses.
-Whether you get a credit card from the bank or open a new checking, savings, or investing account, you’re likely to get a sign-up bonus offer.
+When you open a new checking, savings, or investing account, you’re likely to get a sign-up bonus offer from Chase.

 Pros: